lost-fool/Adversary-Emulation-Plan/ReadMe_Solomon.md

     Memory: 8 GBs

  -Caldera-client
  -This is the virtual machine in the attack vpc that is used to access the caldera services.
+The caldera tool GUI is accessed via the web.
   OS: Windows server 2022
   Machine Type: e2-medium
   CPUs: 1-2 vCPU (1 shared core)